Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

-\textbf{Attack Scenarios.} An auxiliary dataset typically consists of samples drawn from a similar (or a closely related) distribution as the target client’s private training data and is employed to train shadow models for performing attacks.
+\textbf{Attack Scenarios.} An auxiliary dataset typically consists of samples drawn from a similar (or a closely related) distribution and is employed to train shadow models for performing attacks.
 We partition each dataset $\mathcal{D}$ into two \textbf{disjoint} subsets: the training set $\mathcal{D}_T$ and the auxiliary set $\mathcal{D}_a$.
 In this partitioning, we reserve $20\%$ of the original data as $\mathcal{D}_a$ for our attack to succeed.
-To evaluate the effectiveness of the attack, we considered five scenarios with varying class distribution proportions, as summarized in Table~\ref{tab:result_gcn}, \ref{tab:result_sage}, \ref{tab:result_gin}.
-In the Equal proportion setting, each class was represented equally, whereas in the Random split scenario, class proportions were assigned randomly.
-In the One-class-missing case, a randomly chosen class was absent.
-The Single-class-only scenario includes samples from just one class, while the one-class-dominant case features one class with the highest proportion compared to the others.
-To further examine the robustness of our attack, we also evaluate its performance under three popular defense strategies: Differential Privacy (DP), noisy gradients, and gradient compression.
+To evaluate the effectiveness of the attack, we considered five scenarios with varying class distribution proportions, as summarized in Table~\ref{tab:result_gcn}.

+The auxiliary dataset may originate from the same distribution and share an identical label space with the target task.
+Auxiliary data drawn from a different domain can also be used, provided that it shares the same label space as the target dataset.
+In cases where the label spaces do not fully align, or data is not publicly available, a synthetic class (or data) can be introduced to initiate the attack.
+To illustrate a real-world scenario, we evaluated the attack performance on the synthetic auxiliary data as shown in Table~\ref{tab:result_gcn}.
+The synthetic graph was generated using GraphUniverse~\cite{van2025graphuniverse}, which produces a graph family (i.e., homophily graphs) at scale, aligning with the data we used for our experiments.

+\textbf{Defense Strategies.} We evaluate the robustness of Fed-Listing under three widely adopted defense strategies: Differential Privacy (DP)~\cite{abadi2016deep}, noisy gradients~\cite{zhu2019deep}, and gradient compression~\cite{lin2017deep}.
+DP and noisy gradient apply a noisy perturbation to the training process of FedGNNs.
+Gradient compression reduces the communication footprint and obscures fine-grained information by transmitting only the significant gradient elements with the largest magnitudes, defined as $\tilde{g}_i = g_i$ if $|g_{i}| \geq \tau$, and $\tilde{g}_{i} = 0$ otherwise, where $\tau$ is the threshold chosen such that only a fraction $\alpha$ of gradients are preserved.
+Together, these defenses aim to diminish the attack surface of inference attacks in FL.

 \textbf{Implementation Details.} We implemented Fed-Listing using the Flower FL framework (v1.19.0), with integration of PyTorch (v2.7.1) and PyTorch Geometric (v2.6.1) for GNN training.
 Each experiment employed a consistent two-layer GNN architecture across all clients to ensure comparability.
 We used $C=10$ clients and conducted $R = 50$ communication rounds.
 For local training, each client applied the Adam optimizer with a learning rate of 0.001 and a batch size of 32.
 To support the attack, we recorded the gradients of the final GNN layer from each client at the end of every communication round.
 These gradients were then transformed into structured feature vectors, serving as inputs to our attack model.